Last Updated: 02/22/22 | February 22nd, 2022

 Nap York at a glance

-After traveling to (and living in!)
-New York for so many years, I’ve experienced a huge variety of accommodations there.
+After living in New York for so many years, I’ve experienced a huge variety of accommodations there.
 There are a lot of awesome places to stay, but these have become my favorites because of their relatively low prices, stellar locations, and general cleanliness.
-It’s a shame there’s not more cheap accommodation in the city, but these are the best hostels in NYC.
 Check them out and save your money for all the other things NYC has to offer!

 Get the In-Depth Budget Guide to New York City!